Gutmann method: Background

 The delete function in most operating systems simply marks the space occupied by the file as reusable (removes the pointer to the file) without immediately removing any of its contents.
 At this point the file can be fairly easily recovered by numerous recovery applications.
 However, once the space is overwritten with other data, there is no known way to use software to recover it.
 It cannot be done with software alone since the storage device only returns its current contents via its normal interface.
 Gutmann claims that intelligence agencies have sophisticated tools, including magnetic force microscopes, which together with image analysis, can detect the previous values of bits on the affected area of the media (for example hard disk).
 This claim however seems to be invalid based on the thesis "Data Reconstruction from a Hard Disk Drive using Magnetic Force Microscopy".

 Method

 An overwrite session consists of a lead-in of four random write patterns, followed by patterns 5 to 31 (see rows of table below), executed in a random order, and a lead-out of four more random patterns.

 Each of patterns 5 to 31 was designed with a specific magnetic media encoding scheme in mind, which each pattern targets.
 The drive is written to for all the passes even though the table below only shows the bit patterns for the passes that are specifically targeted at each encoding scheme.
-The end result should obscure any data on the drive so that only the most advanced physical scanning (e.g., using a magnetic force microscope) of the drive is likely to be able to recover any data.
+The result should obscure any data on the drive so that only the most advanced physical scanning (e.g., using a magnetic force microscope) of the drive is likely to be able to recover any data.

 The series of patterns is as follows: